Updated January 9, 2021

 The “Christian” organization you are supporting may very well be a cult.

-The Unification Church, otherwise known as The Holy Spirit Association for the Unification of World Christianity (HSA-UWC) or the Family Federation for World Peace and Unification (FFWPU), Universal Peace Federation (UPF), CARP, etc., founded by the Rev. Sun Myung Moon, owns or is affiliated with several organizations, many with Christian-sounding names.
+The Unification Church, otherwise known as The Holy Spirit Association for the Unification of World Christianity (HSA-UWC) or the Family Federation for World Peace and Unification (FFWPU), Universal Peace Federation (UPF), CARP, [now in 2020 called Holy Parent’s Heavenly Community], etc., founded by the Reverend Sun Myung Moon, owns or is affiliated with several organizations, many with Christian-sounding names.

 The organization itself “uses Christian terminology and categories, but the definitions and meanings are totally different,” said Fred Miller of True Light Educational Ministry in Shirley, N.Y.